beyondstorage/specs/rfcs/134-write-behavior-consistency.md

 I propose to improve write behavior consistency in the following method:

 - All write operations SHOULD NOT return an error as the object exists.
+- All successful write operations SHOULD be complete

 Compared to GSP-46, we will not enforce the requirement for idempotent, because most write operations are not idempotent.
 For example, the second call for `Move(a, b)` should report `ObjectNotExist`.

+`Complete` means after a successful write, the object's content and metadata should be the same as specified in write request.
+For example, write `1024` bytes on an existing `2048` bytes file should result in a `1024` bytes file.

 ### Write Operations